Ano Turtiainen

 Ano Veli Samuel Turtiainen (born 25 August 1967) is a Finnish former powerlifter and far-right politician who served in the Parliament of Finland for the South-Eastern Finland constituency from 2019 to 2023.
 He is also founder and former leader of the Power Belongs to the People party.
-He lives in Juva.
 Turtiainen was elected to the parliament in the 2019 parliamentary election.
 Turtiainen was expelled from the Finns Party for posting a tweet perceived as mocking the murder of George Floyd in February 2021.
+He lived in Juva until 2025 before moving to Russia.

 Sports career

 Turtiainen competed for the International Powerlifting Federation, World Powerlifting Congress and World Powerlifting Organization.
 In 1998, Turtiainen was tested positive for androgenic drugs and banned for two years.
 In 2002, he set a deadlift world record 405.5 kg for WPC.

 Political career

 In 2017, Turtiainen was elected into municipal council of Juva in Southern Savonia as a representative of the Finns Party.

 In the 2019 parliamentary election, Turtiainen was elected member of parliament from the South East Finland constituency.
 In the 2023 parliamentary election, he received only 632 votes in the South East Finland constituency, thereby failing to retain his seat in parliament.